Wormholes from heavy operator statistics in AdS/CFT: Conclusions and outlook

 \section{Conclusions and outlook}

-The concrete evidence presented in this paper supports the modern view that the semiclassical path integral in higher dimensional AdS gravity is providing a coarse-grained description of the microscopic structure of the underlying holographic system.
-Specifically, the semiclassical description captures the statistical properties in the heavy sector of the CFT, ultimately associated to black hole microstates.
+The concrete evidence presented in this paper supports the modern idea that the semiclassical path integral in higher dimensional AdS gravity is providing a coarse-grained characterization of the chaotic structure of the underlying holographic system.
+Specifically, the semiclassical bulk description is only able to retain an effective statistical description of the chaotic properties of the CFT, ultimately associated to black hole microstates.

+In this paper, we have assumed dynamical chaos in the CFT description to construct an ensemble of microscopic operators compatible with the a bulk effective description given in terms of a heavy thin shell of dust particles.
+Namely, the operators in the ensemble differ in fine-grained structural details of the matrix elements in the energy basis.
+The bulk thermal two-point function only depends on the typical magnitude of these matrix elements, which is controlled by the smooth envelope function shared by all of the operators of the ensemble.
+This function modifies the large-$N$ microcanonical saddlepoint contribution of the thermal correlation function, and this is dual to the backreaction of the thin shell on the spacetime geometry.

+Crucially, we have found semiclassical wormhole solutions which reproduce the statistical variances and higher cumulants of the correlation functions over this ensemble of operators.
+This allows to conclude that the semiclassical description of the thin shell is equivalent to a statistical characterization of the dual microscopic operator, namely in terms of the ensemble of operators that we have defined.

-In this paper, we have constructed an ensemble of heavy operators whose matrix elements share the structural form of the ETH ansatz with the original thin shell operator in the energy basis of the CFT.
-We have shown that the ETH coarse-graining of the original shell operator is consistent with the physics of its bulk thermal two-point function.
-Furthermore, we have found classical wormhole solutions which reproduce the statistical variances and higher moments of the correlation functions in this ensemble.
-We have finally explored the role of these wormholes in the context of global symmetry violating amplitudes in higher dimensional AdS/CFT, and argued that the classical action of the one-point wormhole provides the characteristic magnitude of a non-perturbative global symmetry violating amplitude in the bulk.
+Finally, we have briefly explored the role of these wormholes in the context of global symmetry violating amplitudes in higher dimensional AdS/CFT, and argued that the classical action of the one-point wormhole provides the characteristic magnitude of a non-perturbative global symmetry violating amplitude in the bulk.